Constitution of Singapore: Constitution of the State of Singapore 1963 and its predecessors

 Since Singapore was founded as a factory or trading post of the East India Company in 1819, a number of laws having constitutional status have applied to it.
 Singapore became part of the Straits Settlements in 1867, which were granted a colonial constitution by way of letters patent dated 4 February 1867 that established the Legislative Council of the Straits Settlements.
-Further letters patent dated 17 November 1877 set up an executive council and authorized the Governor to appoint judges.
+Further letters patent dated 17 November 1877 set up an executive council and authorised the Governor to appoint judges.
 Thereafter, a number of other legal instruments were issued to streamline the constitutional structure of the colony, but did not make significant changes to the arrangements put in place by the 1867 and 1877 letters patent.
 The last constitution of the Straits Settlements was based on letters patent dated 17 December 1911 as amended by letters patent and royal instructions both dated 18 August 1924.

 After the Japanese Occupation, the Straits Settlements were dissolved in 1946 and Singapore became a Crown colony.
 Its new constitution, the Singapore Order in Council 1946, established an executive council and a legislative council which, for the first time, had a number of elected members.
 The constitution came into effect on 1 March 1948, and the first legislative elections in Singapore were held on 20 March that year.
 In 1953, a constitutional commission headed by Sir George Rendel was set up to recommend further changes in the constitutional system, with the aim of increasing widespread participation in the central and local government of Singapore.
 The British Government accepted most of the Rendel Commission's recommendations in its report of February 1954 and implemented them by way of the Singapore Colony Order in Council 1955, commonly known as the Rendel Constitution.
 While the new Legislative Assembly was a largely elected body, the colonial administration retained authority over administration, finance, internal security and law.

 The next stage in Singapore's constitutional development was its transformation from a colony to a self-governing state of the British Empire.
 This was effected by the Singapore (Constitution) Order in Council 1958, which created the position of the Yang di-Pertuan Negara as the head of state, a prime minister and a wholly elected Legislative Assembly with 51 members.
 Subsequently, pursuant to the Malaysia Agreement of 1963, Singapore merged with the Federation of Malaysia, becoming one of its states and losing colonial status.
 Singapore was granted a new state constitution in the form of the Constitution of the State of Singapore 1963.

 The provisions relating to the legislative and executive bodies of government remained much the same as those in the 1958 Order in Council.
 On the other hand, the judiciary was regarded as a federal matter and did not form a part of the State Constitution.
 At this time, there was no bill of rights in the 1963 State Constitution, as the fundamental liberties in Part II of the Federal Constitution applied to Singapore.